MWaldenL/moodles/README.md

 ## Running the app
 Open a terminal in the project folder and type ```pod install```.
 Then, build the project in XCode and run the app in a simulator.
+For the server, make sure you create a .env file with a JWT secret key generated.
+Then set your NODE_ENV to production and run the server separately.